 As Warsaw and Kraków are about 250km apart, one of the cheapest ways to travel between these cities is by train.
 Leo Express provides direct services with prices averaging at €7.37 for a return ticket.
 The journey takes about 10 hours.

 If you’re in a rush, you can take a domestic flight by LOT Polish Airlines that takes only 55 minutes and will set you back by about €130.

 Getting around the Polish cities is a breeze with excellent public transport systems in place.
 Every large and medium-sized city has a comprehensive autobus (bus) network.
 You can also find trams, also known as tramwaj, and trolejbus (trolleybus) systems in some cities, and Warsaw is the only city in the country with a metro system.

 Each city has a slightly different system of ticketing and fares.
 One way to get around this is to watch what the locals do, or simply just ask.
 Most cities have a fare system based on the duration of the ride, with a standard 60-minute ticket costing around 3zł.
 There are other tickets available for the shorter (20 or 30 minutes), and longer (90 minutes) rides.

 Taxis are another alternative mode of transport as they are easily available and not too expensive.
 As a rough guide, a 5km trip costs around 20zł, while a 10km ride should not exceed 35zł.

 The currency in Poland is the Polish Złoty (zł).
 ATMs are widely available in all the cities and credit cards are accepted in most hotels and restaurants.

-Fly directly to Poland via LOT Polish Airlines from Changi Airport starting 17 May 2018.
-Search for airfare deals and book your tickets now!
+Fly directly to Poland with LOT Polish Airlines from Changi Airport.
+With return fares starting from S$815, start planning your holiday and book your tickets now!